deepprasad56/opencv-haarcascade/README.md

 I have created a few classifier like of calculator and watch.
 In the haarcascade directory all the neccessary xml files and python files are there.

- /// I would like to thanks Sentdex for this project.
+ /// I would like to thanks Harrison Kinsley for this project.
 A lot of help has been taken from him.
 He has a youtube channel named sentdex.
 He trained the cascades on linux and I used Windows.
 Hence I faced a lot of problems while training.
 I have tried to simplify the steps as much as possible here.
 Thanks.///